stran1225/stran1225.github.io/README.md

 ## Welcome to my GitHub Pages

 You can use visit my [GitHub page](https://github.com/stran1225) to see a few of my completed/ started projects.
+Projects on github may include projects done for courses from both computer science and electrical engineering course.
+Code done for my research may implemented into my GitHub at a later date.

 ## Projects
 1. HelloWorld